dahico-dk/Python-Api-BoilerPlate/Readme.md

 #### Virtual Environment

-Although the project can run if the dependencies are installed globally in the host machine using virtual environment is highly recommended.
-This keeps your dependencies for each project separate and organized.
+Although the project can run if the dependencies are installed globally using virtual environment is highly recommended.
+This keeps dependencies for each project separate and organized.

 Instructions for setting up a virtual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

 #### PIP Dependencies

-Once you have your virtual environment setup and running, install dependencies by navigating to the root directory and run
+Once virtual environment has been set and running, dependencies can be installed by running at the root directory

 ```
 pip install - r requirements.txt
 ```

-This will install all of the required packages we selected within the `requirements.txt` file.
+This will install all of the required packages in the `requirements.txt` file.

 ##### Key Dependencies

 - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.
-- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the sql database. [flask_sqlalchemy](https://readthedocs.org/projects/flask-sqlalchemy/) will be the wrapper.
+- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM which will be used for handling the sql database.
+[Flask-SQLAlchemy](https://readthedocs.org/projects/flask-sqlalchemy/) will be the wrapper.
-- [sqlalchemy_utils](https://sqlalchemy-utils.readthedocs.io/en/latest/) is the module for creating and dropping databases.
+- [SQLAlchemy-Utils](https://sqlalchemy-utils.readthedocs.io/en/latest/) is the module for creating and dropping databases.
 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests.
-- [jwtcrypto](https://jwcrypto.readthedocs.io/en/latest/) is the module we will use for creating encrypted jwt tokens.
+- [JWCrypto](https://jwcrypto.readthedocs.io/en/latest/) is the module we will use for creating encrypted jwt tokens.
-- [flask_session](https://flask-session.readthedocs.io/en/latest/) is the module we will use for creating sessions and diferantiate client side for jwt decryption
+- [Flask-Session](https://flask-session.readthedocs.io/en/latest/) is the module we will use for creating sessions and diferantiate client side for jwt decryption
-- [pymongo](https://readthedocs.org/projects/pymongo/) is the module we will use for interacting with MongoDB database.
+- [PyMongo](https://readthedocs.org/projects/pymongo/) is the module we will use for interacting with MongoDB database.

 ### Database Setup